Extensive Range

 What does Orange Pekoe taste like?

-Rather than being at all orange-flavoured or scented, Ceylon Orange Pekoe tea is actually a light and delicate tea that offers wonderfully sweet and fruity flavours, characteristic of Sri Lankan teas.
-These flavours are combined with a very satisfying crisp bitterness that highlights the freshness of this first flush, whole leaf tea.
+Rather than being orange-flavoured or scented, Ceylon Orange Pekoe tea is actually a light and delicate tea that offers sweet and fruity flavours characteristic of Sri Lankan teas.
+These are combined with a crisp bitterness that highlights the freshness of this first flush whole leaf tea.

-The younger leaves that are picked and prepared whole for Orange Pekoe also usually contain high concentrations of aromatic oils, which give way to the beautiful floral aromas that are characteristic of this much-loved Sri Lankan tea.
+The younger leaves that are picked and prepared whole for Orange Pekoe also usually contain high concentrations of aromatic oils, which contribute to the floral aromas characteristic of this well-loved Sri Lankan tea.

 How should I prepare Orange Pekoe loose leaf tea?

-As with other black teas, Ceylon Orange Pekoe loose leaf tea should be prepared using freshly boiled water; filtered tap water or bottled spring water are the best options.
-For the best results, preheat your teapot and cup by carefully rinsing with hot water.
-Then, using 2-3 grams of tea leaves for every 8 oz (230 ml) of water, fill your teapot and allow the leaves steep for 4-6 minutes so that the complex and delicate flavours can be released.
+As with other black teas, Ceylon Orange Pekoe loose leaf tea should be prepared using freshly boiled water.
+Filtered tap water or bottled spring water are the best options.
+For the best results, preheat your teapot and cup by rinsing them with hot water.
+Then use 2 to 3 grams of tea leaves for every 230 ml of water and allow the leaves to steep for 4 to 6 minutes so that the complex and delicate flavours can be released.

-Ceylon Orange Pekoe is best served as a black tea but you can also add a drop of milk to add a bit more fullness, or even a small amount of honey.
+Ceylon Orange Pekoe is best served as a black tea, but you can also add a drop of milk for extra fullness, or even a small amount of honey.

 Where can I buy the best Orange Pekoe tea?

-If you’re looking for the best Orange Pekoe loose tea, Tea-Direct offers an excellent, well-balanced Ceylon Orange Pekoe tea, made from high quality, golden-tipped Pekoe leaves that truly showcase the subtle sweet flavours and crisp finish.
+If you’re looking for high-quality Orange Pekoe loose tea, Ceylon Orange Pekoe made from golden-tipped Pekoe leaves is known for showcasing subtle sweet flavours and a crisp finish.